maxulysse/maxulysse.github.io/_posts/2017-09-07-good-read-of-the-day.md

 image:
   path: /assets/img/category/books.jpg
 ---
-Interesting read of the day by the excellent Carl Zimmer: [Let’s Not Lose Our Minds <i class="fa fa-medium" aria-hidden="true"></i>](https://medium.com/@carlzimmer/lets-not-lose-our-minds-c5dcac29e97f)
+Interesting read of the day by the excellent Carl Zimmer: [Let’s Not Lose Our Minds <i class="fab fa-medium" aria-hidden="true"></i>](https://medium.com/@carlzimmer/lets-not-lose-our-minds-c5dcac29e97f)

 He makes a beautiful parallel between Lysenko and his view controlling the research in genetics during the USSR old days and current situation in the USA with climate change.